 If we also look outside the Ironman branded events, Jan Frodeno would hold the second-fastest time with 7:27:53.
-It was recorded at the mediatized Tri Battle, where they organized a 1-1 race against Lionel Sanders in Ällgau, Germany.
+It was recorded at the mediatized Tri Battle, where they organized a 1-1 race against Lionel Sanders in Ällgau, Germany in 2021.
 Here are his splits:

 - 45:58 swim (1:13 min/100m)